 The Four Seasons hotel in St Fillans is the perfect location for rest, relaxation and delicious Scottish food.
 And it’s equally fabulous for those who prefer a more active break.
-Find out more in our review of this cosy Scottish hotel.
+Find out more in my review of this cosy Scottish hotel.

 If you’re in search of beautiful scenery and clear fresh air, then the Trossachs National Park in Scotland is definitely the place to head to.

 And the Four Seasons hotel in St Fillans is the perfect base for your holiday, whether you want rest and relaxation or have something more energetic in mind.

 I was recently invited to spend a night at the hotel to celebrate St Andrews Day on what turned out to be a fabulously relaxing weekend.

 Read on to find out what I thought of the Four Seasons, and why the hotel has a connection with one of the biggest bands in the world.